nilsmartel/string/README.md

 cargo install shell-string
 ```

-To verify your installation worked type `string -v` and you _should_ see the appropriate version number.
+To verify your installation worked type `string --version`.
+Given your installation was successful you _should_ see the appropriate version number.

 ---